monoald/color-kit/readme.md

-# color-kit
+# colors-kit

-color-kit is a zero-dependency module that can help you with a variety of color related tasks, such as:
+colors-kit is a zero-dependency module that can help you with a variety of color related tasks, such as:

 - Converting colors between different formats.
 - Creating color palettes.